fairhill1/tiktak/examples.md

 **With futmak (future-make = project):**
 - mi hav futmak nov = I have new future-make = I have new project
 - na pas mak futmak big = we made big future-make = we made big project
-- so es futmak pa kompu = this is future-make for computer = this is computer project
+- so es futmak pa elkog = this is future-make for computer = this is computer project
 - tu makvak futmak = you learn the future-make = you learn the project
 - kaim pas fin futmak passol = they finished future-make yesterday = they finished project yesterday
 - mi vol mak futmak met tu = I want to make future-make with you = I want to make project with you